jessica-mitchell/nest-simulator/doc/features.rst

 ========

-So, now we we tst to see how much we can find with vale.
+So, now we we tst to see how much we can find with vale. and we have shown nEST is misspelled along with

 1. NEST provides over 50 neuron models many of which have been published.
 Choose from simple integrate-and-fire neurons with